 The following conditions apply:

-- When a course is repeated, only the most recent grade will be included in the GPA calculations, although all prior grades will appear on the academic transcript.
+- When a course is repeated the highest grade will be included in the GPA calculations, although all prior grades will appear on the academic transcript.

 III.
 Incomplete Work

-- Since only completed work can be counted as making progress toward the degree, students must be aware that an incomplete grade may have implications for qualifying for financial aid.
+E. Since only completed work can be counted as making progress toward the degree, students must be aware that an incomplete grade may have implications for qualifying for financial aid as well as Satisfactory Academic Progress.
 In addition, incomplete grades will not satisfy requirements for prerequisites.

 IV.
 Withdrawals from Courses

-- The date when the Office of Student Records and Registration is in receipt of the appropriate drop or withdrawal form is the official date of withdrawal.
-A student who cannot appear in person to fill out a withdrawal form must send a letter or e-mail stating the date and reason for the withdrawal.
+D. The date when the Office of Student Records and Registration is in receipt of the appropriate drop or withdrawal form is the official date of withdrawal.
+A student who cannot appear in person to fill out a withdrawal form must send a letter or email stating the date and reason for the withdrawal.
 Absence from class or merely notifying the professor does not constitute withdrawal.
-An instructor may initiate a withdrawal (according to Policies and Procedures No. 5).
-(Note: Students should not assume that an instructor will initiate such withdrawals.)

-- Students who are unable to complete a course(s) because of serious illness or other emergency may apply for an excused withdrawal within two years of the occurrence to the Office of Student Records and Registration.
-Excused withdrawals are not counted in determining academic progress; however, excused withdrawals are counted as an attempt when awarding financial aid.
+E. Students who are unable to complete a course(s) because of serious illness or other emergency may apply for an excused withdrawal within two years of the occurrence to the Office of Student Records and Registration.
+Excused withdrawals are not counted in determining academic progress; however, excused withdrawals are counted as an attempt but not earned when evaluating Satisfactory Academic Progress for purposes of awarding financial aid.
+Students receiving an Excused withdrawal are subject to a Return of Title IV funds calculation for any aid that was received for the term in question.
 Satisfactory documentation of the illness or emergency will be required.

-- Students who stop attending class or, in the case of online courses, stop participating (failure to submit or participate in coursework) will receive a grade of FS, failure –stopped attending.
-Instructors who issue an FS grade must also report the student’s last date of attendance or, in the case of an online course, last date of participation.
+G. Students who stop attending class or, in the case of online courses, stop participating (failure to submit or participate in coursework) will receive a grade of "FS," failure – stopped attending.
+Instructors who issue an "FS" grade must also report the student’s last date of attendance or, in the case of an online course, last date of participation.